MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-the-perfect-modding-language.md

 # Example program

-The developer creates a header containing the declarations of the things mods are allowed to use:
+The developer creates a header that specifies what mods are allowed to use:

 ```c
 #include <stdint.h> // int32_t